Septic Services in Highland Village, TX

 High Water Table Challenges

 Highland Village's location along Lake Lewisville creates seasonal high water table conditions that complicate septic system performance.
-Per TCEQ rules (30 TAC Chapter 285), Texas requires at least 48 inches of separation between drain field bottoms and groundwater for adequate treatment.
+Texas requires at least 48 inches of separation between drain field bottoms and groundwater for adequate treatment.

 During wet seasons, groundwater levels rise near the lake.
 Properties in these areas commonly experience: